First responders called to wreck on east side of Woodward

-According to scanner traffic, a wreck involving a train was reported a little before 4 p.m. on the east side of Woodward.

-The accident happened at the Lakeview Crossing.
-No report on number of type of injuries yet, but at least one person was being tranported to the hospital.
+The accident happened near the Lakeview Crossing.
+No report on number of type of injuries yet, but at least one person was being transported to the hospital.

-Emergency reponders are on the scene including Woodward Fire, EMS and the Sheriff's deputies.
+Emergency responders on the scene included Woodward Fire, EMS and the Sheriff's deputies.
+Also on scene was the Highway Patrol.

 More information will be reported as it becomes available.

-Note: UPDATE: According to scanner traffic, a accident involving a train and pedestrian was reported a little before 4 p.m. on the east side of Woodward.